ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 ![one-dimensional-array]({{ site.baseurl }}/images/stride-guide/1d_array_a.png)

 The 8 byte stride matches the `itemsize` attribute.
 For a smaller data type such as `int8`, then the itemsize would be 1 byte and the stride would also be 1 byte.

-When NumPy needs to iterate over the values in `a` (e.g. to sum them with `a.sum()`), it can see that there are 12 values along the axis, each separated by 8 bytes.
-It knows where to begin reading from in the memory buffer and to get the next item, it jumps 8 bytes forward to read the new bit of memory.

 #### Indexing and Slicing